-The IRS states that the heavy volume of refund inquiries during tax season means that the IRS anticipates both "Where's My Refund?" on IRS.gov and the refund feature on the IRS2go phone app will have limited availability during busier periods.
+The IRS states that the heavy volume of refund inquiries during tax season means that the IRS anticipates both the "Where's My Refund?" on IRS.gov and the refund feature on the IRS2go phone app will have limited availability during busier periods.

 Due to the large number of inquiries and to avoid service disruptions, the IRS strongly urges taxpayers to only check on their refunds once a day.
 IRS systems are updated every 24 hours, usually overnight and the same information is available whether on the Internet, IRS2go smartphone app or on IRS toll-free lines.

 While "Where's My Refund" is updated nightly, your account will not change that frequently.

 When can I check the status of my refund?

 You can begin to check the status of your return within 24 hours after the IRS has received your e-filed tax return or 4 weeks after mailing your paper return.

 When the IRS processes your tax return and approves your refund, you can see your actual personalized refund date.
 Even though the IRS issues most refunds in less than 21 days after they receive your tax return, it’s possible your tax return may require additional review and take longer.
 9 out of 10 taxpayers typically receive refunds in less than 21 days when they use e-file with direct deposit.